 Solar Power Batteries for Off Grid Uses

 If you are interested in an off grid system you will want to have a large array of solar panels producing 12 V or 24 V power to charge your solar power batteries.
 And inverter then converts the power from DC to AC.
-There are lots of solar power batteries available to you but it is important to note that these are not car batteries or normal consumer type batteries because those batteries are designed for different applications other than solar power batteries.
-For larger solar applications where you are powering your entire home rather than a single device you would want to get flooded lead acid batteries for deep cycle performance.
+There are lots of solar power batteries available to you but it is important to note that these are not car batteries or normal consumer type batteries because those batteries are designed for different applications other than solar power.
+For larger solar applications where you are powering your entire home rather than a single device you would want to get flooded lead acid batteries or modern lithium batteries for deep cycle performance.

 A solar battery charger is a charger that uses the sun’s power to produce electricity which is measured in watts There are a variety of uses for this type of charge.